huey1400/chromecode/README.md

 3. The status should show "Connected to CodePen"
 4. Start chatting with Claude about your code!

-### Example Commands

-**Reading Code:**
-- "What does this code do?"
-- "Explain the JavaScript code"
-- "What's in the CSS?"

-**Modifying Code:**
-- "Change the background color to blue"
-- "Add a hover effect to the buttons"
-- "Create a flexbox layout"
-- "Add comments to the JavaScript code"
-- "Refactor this code to be more efficient"

-**Getting Help:**
-- "How can I make this responsive?"
-- "What's wrong with my layout?"
-- "Suggest improvements for this code"

 ### Code Update Syntax

 When Claude wants to update code, it uses special markers with SEARCH/REPLACE blocks: